Arima registry office closed after man fights with employee

 It added the attack was “without any known motive.”

-Police acted swiftly and arrested the suspect at the office shortly after the incident.
+Police acted swiftly and arrested the man at the office shortly after the incident.

-The ministry said the incident caused the Arima Sub-Office and the Arima District Registrar of the Registrar General’s Department to be closed on February 7.
+The ministry said owing to the incident, the Arima Sub-Office and the Arima District Registrar of the Registrar General’s Department was closed on February 7.

-It said the closure was necessary to address staff’s welfare needs and office repairs but did not say when the office will be reopened.
+It said the closure was necessary to address staff’s welfare needs and office repairs but did not say when the office will reopen.

-The ministry added, in the interim, members of the public can access all district registrar services at the Mt Hope or Sangre Grande district registrars while all registry services are accessible at the Port of Spain and San Fernando offices.
+The ministry added in the interim, members of the public can access all district registrar services at the Mt Hope or Sangre Grande district registrars.
+All registry services are accessible at the Port of Spain and San Fernando offices.

 It reminded the public all registry services can also be accessed online at www.agla.gov.tt.